 At the end of the day, breastfeeding is all about bonding.
 Yes, breastmilk is full of amazing things.
 Antibodies, white blood cells, good fats, protein, vitamins, you name it!
 However, breastfeeding may not work for everyone.

 Maybe you tried and tried for months but your body just isn’t producing milk, maybe you work a crazy schedule and you cannot keep up with supply, or maybe you are just tired of breastfeeding and ready to be done.
 Whatever the case, it’s fine.
 Those early stages of your baby’s life are mostly about bonding.
 There is no need to stress whether or not you can breastfeed your baby.
-There are bigger problems in the world.

 What I want you to take away most from this, is that you are not alone.
 Every breastfeeding journey is different just like every mama and baby are different.
 I hope learning everything there is to know about relactation helps you reach your goals.
-However, even if it doesn’t, there are so many other ways to build a one of a kind bond with your little one.
+However, even if it doesn’t, there are so many other ways to build a one-of-a-kind bond with your little one.

 You Might Also Enjoy: